FutabaSakuraXD/Farewell-to-Mutual-Information-Variational-Distiilation-for-Cross-Modal-Person-Re-identification/README.md

-# Farewell to Mutual Information Variational Distiilation for Cross-Modal Person Re-identification
+# Farewell to Mutual Information: Variational Distiilation for Cross-Modal Person Re-identification

 Official implementation of the Variational Distillation framework from "Farewell to Mutual Information: Variational Distiilation for Cross-Modal Person Re-identification (CVPR' 21 oral)".